DyaMetR/hl2hud/README.md

 +   `HudLayout` changes HUD elements' properties.
 +   `HudAnimations` changes how the HUD reacts to certain events.
 +   `HudTextures` changes the different icons for weapons, ammunition and items.

+### Manual initialization

+In case you're playing on a server that has `sv_allowcslua` enabled, you can initialize this HUD with the console command: `lua_openscript_cl hl2hud_init.lua`

+**BEWARE**: The following features will NOT work on a server that does not have this addon installed.

++   Poison damage indicator
++   _FULL_ ammunition pickup message
++   Vehicle crosshairs
++   Squad status indicator